AdamKoziorz/adamkoziorz.github.io/content/blogs/about.md

 ### Adam.FunFacts()

-* Though I rarely have the opportunity to travel anymore, I love to travel
+* Though I rarely have the opportunity to travel anymore, I do love to travel
 * My entire family comes from Poland (yet I can't speak Polish lol)
 * Curiousity, reflectiveness and benevolence are my top three personality traits